nodejs/node/doc/api/vm.md

 * Returns: {any} the result of the very last statement executed in the script.

-The `vm.runInContext()` method compiles `code`, runs it within the context of the `contextifiedSandbox`, then returns the result.
+The `vm.runInContext()` method compiles `code`, runs it within the context of the `contextifiedObject`, then returns the result.
 Running code does not have access to the local scope.
-The `contextifiedSandbox` object *must* have been previously [contextified][] using the [`vm.createContext()`][] method.
+The `contextifiedObject` object *must* have been previously [contextified][] using the [`vm.createContext()`][] method.

 If `options` is a string, then it specifies the filename.